Clojure in Oslo: Telenor Digital

 by Jon Pither

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Telenor Digital, a company within Telenor; Telenor is a communications giant with headquarters in Oslo.

 The overall effect Clojure has had on me is that I've been rejuvenated